dell/terraform-provider-powerflex/docs/resources/cluster.md

 Optional:

 - `fault_set` (String) Fault Set
-- `ips` (String) IP address to be used for multiple purposes.
-Use this field to designate one IP address that will be assigned to all of the following: MDM IP, MDM Mgmt IP and SDS All IP.
-This option is provided for use cases where separate networks for data and management are not required.
+- `ips` (String) Use this field to assign a single IP address for all the MDM IP, MDM Mgmt IP, and SDS All IP.
+This option is useful when separate networks for data and management are not required.
 - `is_rfcache` (String) Is RFCache.
 The acceptable values are `Yes` and `No`.
 Default value is `No`.
 - `is_sdc` (String) Is Sdc.
 The acceptable values are `Yes` and `No`.
 Default value is `No`.
 - `is_sdr` (String) Is SDR.
 The acceptable values are `Yes` and `No`.
 Default value is `No`.
 - `is_sds` (String) Is Sds.
 The acceptable values are `Yes` and `No`.
 Default value is `No`.
 - `mdm_ips` (String) MDM IP addresses used to communicate with other PowerFlex components in the storage network.
 This is required for all MDMs, Tiebreakers and Standbys.Leave this field blank for hosts that are not part of the MDM cluster.
-- `mdm_mgmt_ip` (String) The IP address for the management-only network.The management IP address is not required for: Tiebreaker, Standby Tiebreaker, and any host that is not an MDM.
-In such cases, leave this field blank.
+- `mdm_mgmt_ip` (String) This IP address is for the management-only network.
+The management ip is not required for Tiebreaker MDM, Standby Tiebreaker MDM and any host that is not an MDM.
 - `mdm_name` (String) MDMName
 - `perf_profile_for_mdm` (String) Performance Profile For MDM
 - `perf_profile_for_sdc` (String) Performance Profile For SDC